OUR COMMITMENT TO SAFETY

 - An Alert is a minor incident that affects, or could potentially affect, reactor safety.
 There is the possibility of a small, limited release of radioactive material.
 It is rare for an Alert to require you to take any action.
 If action is needed, the emergency alert system will be used to notify you.

 - A Site Area Emergency is a more serious incident such as a leak from the reactor coolant system.
 Radioactive releases are possible, but will not affect the areas beyond the plant property.
-If you need to take action, the emergency alert system will be activated, alerting you to tune to local radio or television stations for official information.
+If you need to take action, sirens will sound and the emergency alert system will be activated, alerting you to tune to local radio or television stations for official information.

 Sheltering In Place